Akashtamate/Snacks-masala-mixer-/snack-masala-mixing-machine.md

 # Functions
 * Mixing of snack consistently.
+* Storing snack and masala separately.
-* Transporting of snacks to the container.
+* Transporting of snack and masala to the container.
-* Serving the snacks to the consumer/customer
+* Serving the snacks to the consumer/customer.

 # Constraints